 “We would sit up in the library, pulling all-nighters as we got ready for finals,” he said.
 “We all saw each other last October in Philly at Phil’s [Phillip M Mintz ‘18] wedding – I call them my TAP friends.”

-Interview was conducted in Summer 2020.
+Interview was conducted in Summer 2020 with additional updates in November 2021.

 Alumni Spotlight Contact